 How do I find SPACs to invest in?

 One of the best ways to identify SPAC investment opportunities is to stay informed.
 SPACs aren’t as well-advertised as traditional IPOs.
-Hedge funds and institutional investors are typically the first to learn about SPACs, but you can stay abreast of upcoming SPACs by subscribing to investment news sources or by searching the NASDAQ website for ticker symbols that end with a “U” — a common identifier for publicly traded SPACs.
+Hedge funds in Australia and institutional investors are typically the first to learn about SPACs, but you can stay abreast of upcoming SPACs by subscribing to investment news sources or by searching the NASDAQ website for ticker symbols that end with a “U” — a common identifier for publicly traded SPACs.

 Pros and cons of investing in a SPAC